duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 </figure>

-*Autonomous Cars* self driving cars ARE not an absolute success story; however, we have seen many significant progress on autonomous vehicles in recent years.
-There are 6 different levels of driving automation:
+*Autonomous Cars* are not an absolute success story, neither are they solely SLAM based; however, we have seen many significant progress on autonomous vehicles in recent years.
-	*Level 0* in this level there is no sustained vehicle control, only an automated system issue warnings (we've already have this feature in our cars)
-	*Level 1 ("hands on")* the automated system and the driver share the control of the vehicle, expamples are Cruise Control, Parking assistance and lane keeping assistance (We also achieved these feature in the recent years)
-	*Level 2 ("hands off")* the automated system takes full control of the vehicle but the driver must monitor the driving and be ready to intervene immediately at any time (this is simlar to a full cruise control so we have this as well)
-	*Level 3 ("eyes off")* the driver can safely turn their attention away from the driving tasks, the vehicle will handle situations that call for immediate reponse, like emergency breaking.
-However, the driver must still be prepared to intervene whithin some limited time.
-	*Level 4 ("mind off")* is similar to level 3 but no driver attention is required for safety.
-But the self driving is supported only in limited spatial areas or under special circumstances
-	*Level 5 ("steering wheel optional"):* no human intervention is required at all (similar to a robotic taxi)

-The last 3 levels are also achieved at some degrees but still lots of works to do since people are not confident enough to rely on a self driving cars in all situations sepcially when they are in a crowded street and needs more attention.
+One extremely important need for self driving cars is understanding their environment.
+This task is actually the same as the mapping phase of SLAM system, and has shown extremely good results in road environments.

 <br/>
 <figure class="flow-subfigures">
-    <figcaption>Autonomous Cars</figcaption>
+    <figcaption>Autonomous Tesla car's perception of the road.</figcaption>
-        <iframe style='width: 20em; height:auto' src="https://www.youtube.com/embed/xsQvq4WlUYU" frameborder="0" allowfullscreen="true"></iframe>
+        <iframe style='width: 20em; height:auto' src="https://www.youtube.com/embed/_1MHGUC_BzQ" frameborder="0" allowfullscreen="true"></iframe>
 </figure>

 ## Issues with current solutions
 We have seen in the previous part that in several cases, we had SLAM systems performing very well and achieving tasks efficiently.
 These tasks were all very specific, in some restricted environment with some task specifications.
-However in general we argue that SLAM isn't fully solved, and present several aspects we believe are still not where they should be.
+However in general we argue that SLAM isn't fully solved, and present several aspects we believe are still not where we need them to be.

 ### Theoretical results
 Today when we have a SLAM system, we rely on quantitative results on some experiments to evaluate the system.
 We rarely have theoretical guarantees on how it actually performs.